happypoulp/redux-tutorial/README.md

 **This is still a WIP.**

-The official and (very soon) exhaustive Redux documentation is available [here](http://gaearon.github.io/redux/) and should be your number One source of truth regarding Redux.
+The official and very exhaustive Redux documentation is available [here](http://gaearon.github.io/redux/) and should be your number One source of truth regarding Redux.
 The present tutorial only will offer you an introduction to flux concepts through Redux use but for further or more detailled infos, please refer to the Redux documentation.

 ### Prerequisites
 It is required for you to know a bit of ES6 to understand correctly some of the examples given in this repo.
 Be also aware that this tutorial targets redux 1.0.0.